QilongZhang/srswiki/v2_EN_FFMPEG.md

 vhost __defaultVhost__ {
     # the streaming transcode configs.
     transcode {
-        # whether transcoding is enabled.
+        # whether the transcode enabled.
-        # if off, do not transcode.
+        # if off, donot transcode.
         # default: off.
         enabled     on;
-        # ffmpeg binary location
+        # the ffmpeg
         ffmpeg      ./objs/ffmpeg/bin/ffmpeg;
-        # the transcode engine for matched streams.
+        # the transcode engine for matched stream.
-        # all matched streams will be transcoded to the following stream.
+        # all matched stream will transcoded to the following stream.
-        # the transcode set name (ie. hd) is optional and not used.
+        # the transcode set name(ie. hd) is optional and not used.
         engine example {
             # whether the engine is enabled
             # default: off.
             enabled         on;
             # input format, can be:
-            # off, do not specify the format, ffmpeg will guess it.
+            # off, do not specifies the format, ffmpeg will guess it.
             # flv, for flv or RTMP stream.
-            # other format, for example, mp4/aac or whatever.
+            # other format, for example, mp4/aac whatever.
             # default: flv
             iformat         flv;
             # ffmpeg filters, follows the main input.